Russophilia

 Russophilia is the identification or solidarity with, appreciation of, or support for the country, people, language, and history of Russia.
-One who espouses Russophilia is called a russophile.
+One who espouses Russophilia is called a Russophile.
 Its antonym is Russophobia.
-In the 19th century, Russophilia was often linked to variants of pan-Slavism, since the Russian Empire and autonomous Serbia were the only two Slavic sovereign states during and after the Springtime of Nations.
+In the 19th century, Russophilia was often linked to variants of pan-Slavism, since the Russian Empire was the only Slavic sovereign state during and after the Springtime of Nations.

 In politics, the term has been used to describe political actors who support closer relations with the Russian government or support its policies.
-Particularly in the Post-Soviet states, Russophile politicians may also support maintaining or increasing Russification policies, such as Alexander Lukashenko.
+Particularly in the post-Soviet states, Russophile politicians may also support maintaining or increasing Russification policies, such as Alexander Lukashenko.

 By country

 Armenia

-The Armenian Revolutionary Federation, Republican Party of Armenia, and Prosperous Armenia are the main Pro-Russian political parties in Armenia.
+The Armenian Revolutionary Federation, Republican Party of Armenia, and Prosperous Armenia are the main pro-Russian political parties in Armenia.

 Belarus

-Belarus has close political and economic ties with Russia, both being part of the Union State, the Collective Security Treaty Organization, the Commonwealth of Independent States, and the Eurasian Economic Union, due to their shared Soviet heritage.
+Belarus has close political and economic ties with Russia, both being part of the Union State, the Collective Security Treaty Organization, the Commonwealth of Independent States, and the Eurasian Economic Union.
 Following the 2020–2021 Belarusian protests and the Russian invasion of Ukraine, many observers have described Belarus as a Russian puppet state or a satellite state.